Oman - Arabian Sands Adventure

 Small padlock (too lock your KE trek bag)

-*For the December trip when night-time temperatures can fall below freezing, we recommend a 4 season sleeping bag and a warmer jacket such as a down-filled jacket
+*For the December and January trips when night-time temperatures can fall below freezing, we recommend a 4 season sleeping bag and a warmer jacket such as a down-filled jacket

 As Oman is an Islamic country, modest dress is preferable in the towns and cities.
 Shoulders should be kept covered, and full-length trousers/skirts are recommended.